 Schmitt will also be featured on the University’s Discover Science podcast.
 He will be interviewed by Paul McFarland, the director of the Fleishmann Planetarium, and by Foundation Professor and Daniel A. and Edith E. O’Keefe Endowed Professor for the Mackay School Wendy Calvin.
 Calvin is also the chair of the Department of Geological Sciences and Engineering and will bring her experience as a member of the Mars Exploration Rover team to the conversation with Schmitt.

 The Discover Science Lecture Series was started in 2010 with the goal of bringing accomplished scientists from all over to the University.
 Past speakers have included the likes of Bill Nye the Science Guy and Neil deGrasse Tyson.
-This year, the series kicked off with University alumnus Doug Smith, the project lead for the Wolf Restoration Project in Yellowstone National Park.
-The series will continue in 2022 with Ken Ono, renowned mathematician and mathematical consultant on the movie “The Man Who Knew Infinity” about the life and successes of Indian mathematician Srinivasa Ramanujan.
+The series kicked off with University alumnus Doug Smith, the project lead for the Wolf Restoration Project in Yellowstone National Park and continued with Ken Ono, renowned mathematician and mathematical consultant on the movie “The Man Who Knew Infinity” about the life and successes of Indian mathematician Srinivasa Ramanujan.
 Closing out the season is leading developer of the Moderna COVID-19 mRNA vaccine and healthcare activist, Kizzmekia Corbett.
-Corbett’s lecture will serve as this season’s Glick Lecture.
+Corbett’s lecture will serve as this season’s Glick Lecture and will be on April 28.